Dynatrace/OneAgent-SDK-for-Java/README.md

 ### Trace messaging

-You can use the SDK to trace messages sent or received via messaging system.
+You can use the SDK to trace messages sent or received via messaging & queuing systems.
 When tracing messages, we distinguish between:

 * sending a message
 * receiving a message